NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

 Dewarping configuration files are provided in [dewarper_config_files](dewarper_config_files/) directory :
    - Example parameters for dewarping fisheye camera/video are given in these config files.
 You can play with these parameters to get your desired dewarped surface.
    - Details explaining these parameters are given below in this file..

-To change the number of surfaces in use change the property "num-batch-buffers".
-It should match the number of "surfaces" groups in the configuration file.
-So if you want two surfaces per buffer you should have "num-batch-buffers"=2 and two surfaces groups ([surface0] and [surface1]).
-Default value is 4.

 Parameters:
 uri - represents the input video stream